ReiNoIkari/Morphological-Image-Processing/morpho.md

 **Figure 3 : Result of the Dilate operation using as a structuring element a disk of 3 by 3 size.
 This operation is done 2 times in a row**

-The erosion operator is the dilatiation operator's dual.
+The erosion operator is the dilatiation operator's dual[^GON1992].
 Indeed, each of the foreground pixels in the input image in turn are considered.
 For each foreground pixel we superimpose the structuring element on top of the input image so that the origin of the structuring element coincides with the input pixel coordinates.
 If for every pixel in the structuring element, the corresponding pixel in the image underneath is a foreground pixel, then the input pixel is left as it is.
 If any of the corresponding pixels in the image are background, however, the input pixel is also set to background value.

 <p align="center">
 <img src="images/erosion_formula.PNG" alt="alt text" width="500" weight="center">